go-compression/go-compression.github.io/site/algorithms/dictionary.md

 ## Implementation

 Implementing a dictionary coder and decoder is actually **very** simple.
-All we're really doing is replacing the long text with corresponding codes to encode it, and doing replacing codes with the text it represents to decode it.
+All we're really doing is replacing the long text with corresponding codes to encode it, and replacing codes with the text it represents to decode it.

 Here's a sample: